Cafe Rio Copycat Shredded Beef Recipe (in the Crock Pot!)

 Save Recipe

-Do you all live near a Cafe Rio?
 I had never heard of it until we moved to DC last year and a coworker of my husband’s took him there for lunch.
 He came home raving about it and insisted on taking the entire family and of course, we were hooked immediately on the fresh Mexican food!

-As soon as I tasted their shredded beef I started searching online for a copycat Cafe Rio recipe-it’s SO good!
 I found quite a few versions online, some even having you cook the meat in soda!
-After trying a few versions (not the soda one-that doesn’t go at all with my clean eating goals!)
-I found that this combination of ingredients gave me the exact flavor I wanted.
-It’s a super easy meal thanks to the slow cooker, beware though, it smells amazing while it’s cooking, you may be tempted to dig in before it’s finished!
+After trying a few versions I found that the perfect copycat recipe!
+This combination of ingredients gave me the exact flavor I wanted.

 Ingredients